 Cities have hospitals and modern clinics.
 There are efficient systems of sanitary evacuation also.
-All villages have little clinics with physicians and medicines.
+All villages have little clinics with physicians and minimum medicines.

 Nevertheless, it is necessary to bring clothes adapted to changing climates according to different regions.